Janhavi-Pandey/FinanceFlow/README.md

 # FinanceFlow
-FinanceFlow aims to monitor a person's financial condition and tracks their expenses.
+FinanceFlow aims to monitor a person's financial life and tracks their expenses.